Interview with Nelson Guimarães of Amazon, about His Working Experience in Japan

 And, of course, all the things that people praise about Japan, like safety, and yes, also the opportunities – like, Japan has much more opportunities in my field compared to Brazil, at least when I was living there.
 So, it was also a good professional decision.

 Nelson: My experience in Japan is mostly international companies, right?
 So, yeah, I think Amazon in Japan is definitely more on the international side.
 People most often communicate in English.
-Especially if you are in the tech domain, there are some domains with more Japanese, but I think compared to and average company in Japan, yeah, you definitely feel the number of people from other countries is much higher.
+Especially if you are in the tech domain, there are some domains with more Japanese, but I think compared to the average company in Japan yeah, you definitely feel the number of people from other countries is much higher.

 Ryoko: Right.